sidnarsipur/oldgithub/_pages/about.md

   - /about.html
 ---

 Hi, I'm Siddharth.
-I'm a sophomore at the University of Rochester studying Computer Science, Media and Political Science.
+I'm a sophomore at the University of Rochester studying Computer Science, with a minor in Political Science.

 You can find my resume [here](https://drive.google.com/file/d/1Q66KxhUetqdje1e44js0sfIEkZxQoDgO/view?usp=sharing).